…and WITHOUT depleting essential and health beneficial levels of vitamin D

 If you use a sunscreen with a low SPF (10-20) most of the time and only use a high SPF sunscreen (30-50) when you’re spending a long time directly in the sun, you should get enough vitamin D3 AND enough protection for your skin.

-Here’s a natural, toxic free sunscreen, that protects your skin WITHOUT depleting essential vitamin D:
+Here’s a natural, toxic free & SAFE sunscreen, that protects your skin WITHOUT depleting essential vitamin D: